NeneWang/docs/docs/posts/guide/general-career.md

 1. Not the louds ones, that got there by luck.
 Try to find those who worked hard.
 I know it might be cringy but model their approach as best as you can.
 Also if they are from a similar background, the better.
 2. What certifications did they study?
 What projects they have built?
 What Habits did they accomplish?
+3. In the case of software engineers: Focus or aim to build projects that serve as templates or libraries to show off your true mastery of the subject. _ This is almost as the equivalent of publishing the book of the topic for engineers.

 ## 6. Cracking the Role like a True Hacker.